top of page

 1. Tell us about your current level of writing/marketing expertise.

 I invest in myself by going to industry conferences.
 Not writing conferences, but manufacturing, engineering, and robotics conferences.
 That’s what you get when you pay top dollar for a writer.
 You get someone who keeps up with your customers’ industries by hanging out with them a few times a year to stay current on what they are struggling with and get to know who is solving their problems.
 (You’re not going to get that on Fiverr!)
-I go to IMTS in Chicago every two years (well, when there is not a pandemic I do) and try to get to whatever relevant conferences are within driving distance from Philadelphia.
-(I went to a robotics conference at Carnegie once.
+I go to IMTS every few years and try to get to whatever relevant conferences are within driving distance from Western NY (I went to a robotics conference at Carnegie once.
 It was amazing!
-I slept through almost all the presentations on algorithms the second day because that is way, way, WAY over my head and well, math…).
+I slept through almost all the presentations on algorithms the second day because that is way, way, WAY over my head, and you will likely never want to share your algorithms with the world...and ...well...math).

 I also take marketing courses, and I do get certifications when needed.
 I did HubSpot’s Inbound Marketing Certification a couple years back.
 I might take it again, but honestly, not much has changed fundamentally since then as far as writing goes.

-I’ve taken an AI course through the University of Helsinki, a MOZ SEO course, and I hang out at relevant lectures at the University of Penn, Drexel, and the Science History Institute.
+I’ve taken an AI course through the University of Helsinki, a MOZ SEO course, and I hang out at relevant lectures at local universities.
 But then, who doesn’t?

 2. What is your specialization?